 In 1926, in a real-life mystery worthy of any of her 66 crime novels, the author disappeared.
 Her car was found abandoned beside a lake near Guildford, and whispers of suicide or murder abounded.
-Christie was missing for 11 days – then she was found in a Harrogate hotel, where she’d checked in under an assumed name.
+Agatha Christie was missing for 11 days – then she was found in a Harrogate hotel, where she’d checked in under an assumed name.
 She never revealed what really happened, nor why, though recent theories suggest she had entered a fugue state – a kind of trance – when she disappeared.

 The Princes in the Tower

 In 1483, the 12-year-old King Edward V was lodging in the Tower of London with his younger brother, Richard of Shrewsbury, awaiting his coronation following the deathx of his father, Edward IV.
 But the coronation never happened.
 Instead, the boys’ uncle, Richard of York, claimed the throne – and soon rare sightings of the princes stopped altogether.
 Skeletons unearthed at the tower in 1674, and believed to be the remains of the boys, were interred in Westminster Abbey by Charles II.
 The funerary urn is inscribed with the claim that the boys were “stifled with pillows … by the order of their perfidious uncle Richard the Usurper”.